diffblue/gitlab/doc/user/application_security/index.md

 to the security orchestration project.
 To maintain the same security approval rules you had before GitLab 15.0, we recommend merging this new MR.

-On the other hand, for projects with existing rules but without a security orchestration project, a new security orchestration project will be created with the content of the existing rule.
-In this case no additional action will be required.
+If your projects have rules without a security orchestration project, a new security orchestration project is created automatically with the content of the existing rule.
+No additional action is required.

 ## Using private Maven repositories